 • Many students passively listen to their teachers’ live lectures.
 That approach is not ideal for helping the information pass from their short-term to long-term memory.
 An excellent idea is to take notes during the lesson, if the teacher allows it.
 Keep the notes organized by date so it’s easier to understand the progression of the class.

 • Math classes can be especially hard to do via e-learning.
 I suggest that students revisit their notes after the lesson.
 From the notes, start a separate reference sheet with relevant formulas and one example of each type of problem that was discussed.
-This will make it much easier to do homework or study for math tests later.
+This will make it much easier to do homework or study for math tests later. - General Advice

 • Parents must remain actively involved during the e-learning process to make sure their children are successful.
 By checking your children’s grades regularly, you can determine if they’re falling behind and seek help accordingly.